-Our Essential Employability Skills – Health Sector project is now wrapping up!
+Our Essential Employability Skills – Health Sector project is now wrapped up!
 Congratulations to the graduates of both cohorts!

 The first cohort completed their classroom training in July of 2021, with the second cohort finishing in January 2022.